AyesoroFemi/Go-basis/doc.md

 		https://code.visualstudio.com/

-	- Open your visual studio code create a file main.go   --- This is the entry point of our application, everything start executing and running from main.go ( A standalone executable belongs to main.
+	- Open your visual studio code create a file main.go   --- This is the entry point of the application, everything start executing and running from main.go ( A standalone executable belongs to main.
 Each Go application contains one main. ) go source code is stored in .go file filenames consist of lower case - letters